cohunter/micro-web-app-template/README.md

 In Chrome on Android and Windows, this triggers the native installation prompt.

-Also works for installation in Brave on macOS.
+Also triggers the install prompt in Brave on macOS.

 ## Screenshots